h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

 1. ``mode = "allsubsets"`` where all possible combinations of predictor subsets are generated for a given subset size.
 A model is built for each subset and the one with the highest :math:`R^2` is returned.
 The best subsets are also returned for subset size :math:`1, 2, ..., n`.
 This mode guarantees to return the predictor subset with the highest :math:`R^2` value at the cost of computation complexity.
 2. ``mode = "maxr"`` where a sequential replacement method is used to find the best subsets for subset size of :math:`1, 2, ..., n`.
 However, the predictor subsets are not guaranteed to have the highest :math:`R^2`` value.
+3. ``mode = "backward"`` where a model is built starting with all predictors.
+The predictor with the smallest absolute z-value (or z-score) is dropped after each model is built.
+This process repeats until only one predictor remains or until the number of predictors equal to ``min_predictor_number`` is reached.
+The model build can also be stopped using ``p_values_threshold``.

 This model only supports GLM regression families.